-Salt is a commodity.
-You don’t care which brand of salt you get…they’re all the same to you.
+Salt is a commodity, which means you literally don’t care which brand of salt you get… they’re all the same to you.
 You can substitute one brand of salt for another and nobody would be able to tell the difference.
 And as a result, the price of commodity salt is extremely low.

 Much like interns.

 If you are, you’re exactly the same as the next 100+ interns.
-And that means it’s harder to get hired, harder to stand out, and harder to get meaningful work and experience.
+And that means it’s harder to get hired, harder to stand out, and harder to convert your internship into a meaningful career.